Construction has begun

 Then another 20 tons of gravel for the "pad" that goes under the building

-We owe a big Thank You to Dave our neighbor who donated his time to do all this work, and to Fox Construction for loaning him the dozer, backhoe and compactor needed to make it happen.
+We owe a big Thank You to Dave our neighbor who donated his time to do all this work, and to Fox Contractors for loaning him the dozer, backhoe and compactor needed to make it happen.

 Over the next two weeks, AEP will install underground electrical service, and Pin Point Direction Drilling will install 2700 feet of piping to connect the building to Huntertown's water and sewer services.